lilysimmons/LIRI-Bot/README.md

 3. movie-this
 4. do-what-it-says

-#How to enter the commands
+##How to enter the commands

-node liri.js concert-this <band name here>
+* node liri.js concert-this <band name here>
-node liri.js spotify-this-song <song name here>
+* node liri.js spotify-this-song <song name here>
-node liri.js movie this <movie name here>
+* node liri.js movie this <movie name here>
-node liri.js do-what-it-says
+* node liri.js do-what-it-says

-The "do-what-it-says" does not need an additional argument, because it reads from the random.txt file.
-The text file contains a "spotify-this-song" command, but you can add any of the commands above to the text file.
+The "do-what-it-says" function does not need an additional argument, because it reads commands from the random.txt file.
+The text file contains a "spotify-this-song" command, but you can add any of the commands above to the text file and LIRI will do what it says.